protocol/grants/README.md

 Protocol Labs is a co-sponsor of the [Gitcoin GR9 Hackthon](https://gitcoin.co/hackathon/gr9/).

-To amplify the ability of expert teams in our ecosystem to be co-creators and stewards, Protocol Labs has invited our ecosystem collaborators to submit RFPs and bounties along with prizes they are funding.
+To amplify the ability of expert teams in our ecosystem to be co-creators and stewards, Protocol Labs has invited our ecosystem collaborators to submit RFPs and bounties along with prize amounts they are funding.

-Protocol Labs will match all proposed prizes starting with the Gitcoin GR9 hackathon.
+Protocol Labs will match ecosystem collaborator prizes starting with the Gitcoin GR9 hackathon.

 ***Learn more about project ideas and prizes in the [gitcoin-gr9-hackthon]() folder.***